What's changed?

 Lithium-ion batteries are becoming increasingly popular due to their high energy density and environmental benefits.
 However, they also pose significant fire risks if not manufactured to strict safety standards.

-These new regulations aim to ensure that only safe and compliant products are sold in NSW, protecting consumers and enhancing overall safety.
+The new product safety regulations aim to ensure that only safe and compliant products are sold in NSW, protecting consumers and enhancing overall safety.

 Information for traders and manufacturers